 Overview > Day 1 > Day 2 > Day 3

 I didn’t enjoy the uphill hike back to Highway 20 the last time.
-So for this trip, I had planned to come in from the south via Stehekin.
-But managing two dogs plus the transportation logistics wouldn’t have worked out well.
+So, for this trip, I had planned to come in from the south via Stehekin.
+But managing two dogs and transportation logistics wouldn’t have worked out well.

 Apart from Bowan Mountain, I also visited Rainbow Ridge, West Level Peak, McAlester Mountain, and Dee Dee Peak.
-Leaving the pup behind was a good thing, as they likely wouldn’t have enjoyed the outing.
+Despite being in the national park, leaving the pups behind was good.
+They likely wouldn’t have enjoyed the outing.

 See more trip photos here.

 I was on this trail seven years ago on the way to Goode Mountain.
-This time, I didn’t run into any hikers and enjoyed a quiet hike on the decent path.
-The 3.5 miles to McAlester Lake Trail went by in the blink of an eye.
+The only difference during the quiet hike down the decent path was not seeing anyone.
+The 3.5-mile walk to McAlester Lake Trail went by in the blink of an eye.

-It’d been a pleasant walk in the cold morning but would soon turn warm.
+The cold morning weather was pleasant but would soon turn warm.
 I crossed the log bridge over Bridge Creek past the fork.
-Then I reached East Fork McAlester Creek in a mile and saw the half-split log bridge.
+Soon, I reached East Fork McAlester Creek in a mile and saw the half-split log bridge.

 See more trip photos here.

 Without a place to cross the shallow water, I forded in slippers used for camp.
-Then I stayed straight for two miles before the first switchback.
+Then, it was a straightforward two-mile walk before the first switchback.
 During this, I went through two clearings with Hock Mountain overhead.

 Spotty views in the forest included Three Wives’ lower ridges plus some Rainbow Ridge.
 After going up several switchbacks, I soon walked past McAlester Lake, hidden from view.
 I’d visit it briefly on the last day.